wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 of the object including all three parts.
 The second field is a 16-bit integer storing the number of list elements in the body.

+The body of the `listpack` object consists of an array of variable-sized entries.
+Each entry consists of a 1-byte `encoding` field describing the encoding of the element (which can be a string or integer, but there are different flavors due to compression).
+The interpretation of the following bytes depend on the `encoding` field.
+In general, if the field indicates that the entry is a form of a string, then the next bytes will be the length of the string, followed by the string itself.
+On the other hand, if the field indicates that the entry is a form of an integer, then the next bytes will be the integer.
+Finally, there are also special string and integer encodings that "borrow" bits from the `encoding` field.
+In this case, the lower bits of the field will be used to store either the string length of the integer.

 ## Build, Compilation, and Usage